rxdi/xmigrate/README.md

     outDir: './.xmigrate',
     /* Custom datetime formatting can be applied like so */
     // dateTimeFormat: () => new Date().toISOString(),
+    /* If you do need some better bundling of your migrations when there are tsconfig paths namespaces @shared/my-namespace You should consider using `bundler.build()` configuration.
+    */
     // bundler: {
     //   build(entryPoints: string[], outdir: string) {
     //     return esbuild.build({